assassin990123/LixurProtocol/README.md

 You may have struggles to install the required module PQCrypto, it's likely you'll need to downgrade or upgrade your Python interpreter to 3.7.0 and manually install the package.

-Installation Instructions for PQCrypto:
+### Installation Instructions and Guide for PQCrypto:

-Pre-requisite: Before installing requirements.txt, rmove PQCrypto from the requirements.txt file on your computer.
+Pre-requisite: Before installing requirements.txt, remove PQCrypto from the requirements.txt file on your computer.
 If you have previously installed the PQCrypto: Delete it completely off of your hard drive completely, restart your laptop and continue with the instructions

-1. Make sure you have Python 3.7.0 and uninstall all other versions of Python!
+1. Make sure you have Python 3.7.0 and running that version for the project.
 Link: https://www.python.org/downloads/release/python-370/
 2. [[Download this ZIP file here]](https://drive.google.com/file/d/1ODfv9U8Q3nPfR4sjdmYc0ECGPISlLOeW/view?usp=sharing) Grab the two folders, extract it and move them to the following directory for Windows (or Mac/Linux Equivalent):
 C:\Users\(Your Windows Name)\AppData\Local\Programs\Python\Python37\Lib\site-packages
-3. Once copied and pasted there, restart your laptop and head to your text editor and it should hopefully work.
+3. Once copied and pasted there, restart your laptop and head to your text editor.
+4. Install requirements.txt
+5. It should be working.

 Any questions, email me at naisukhy@gmail.com or submit the issue on the GitHub Repository